dcsjulio/heroku-buildpack-mojo/README.md

 Heroku buildpack: Mojo
 ======================

-This is a Heroku buildpack that runs Mojolicious based web applications using Daemon.
+This is a Heroku buildpack that runs Mojolicious based web applications using Daemon or Hypertoad.

-Based on: miyagawa/heroku-buildpack-perl
+Heavily base on: miyagawa/heroku-buildpack-perl
+All credits to miyagawa

 Usage
 -----